VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * All commands use the imperative naming convention.
 * All DTOs have a DTO suffix.

+The application is designed to deploy to Windows Azure.
+At this stage in the journey, the application consists of two web roles that contains the MVC web applications and a worker role that contains the message handlers and domain objects.
+The application uses SQL Azure databases for data storage, both on the write-side and the read-side.
+The Orders and Registrations bounded context now uses an event store to persist the state from the write-side.
+This event store is implemented using Windows Azure table storage to store the events.
+The application uses the Windows Azure Service Bus to provide its messaging infrastructure.

+While you are exploring and testing the solution, you can run it locally, either using the Windows Azure compute emulator or by running the MVC web application directly and running a console application that hosts the handlers and domain objects.
+When you run the application locally, you can use a local SQL Express database instead of SQL Azure, use a simple messaging infrastructure implemented in a SQL Express database, and a simple event store also implemented using a SQL Express database.

+> **Note:** The SQL-based implementations of the event store and the
+> messaging infrastructure are only intended to facilitate running the
+> application locally for understanding and testing.
+They are not
+> intended to illustrate a production-ready approach.

+For more information about the options for running the application, see [Appendix 1][appendix1].

 ### Conference Management Bounded Context

 The Conference Management bounded context is a simple two-tier,